andrexxrojas/Text-Rotator-Experiment/README.md

 - Dynamically adjusts rotator width based on the current word.
 - Tracks the current word to maintain state even after font size changes.
 - Responsive to font size changes using `ResizeObserver`.

-## Note

-The height of the rotator depends on the **font type**.
-If you change the font, update the rotator height to maintain proper alignment.